yash-garg887/Synchronous-SPI-Master-Core/README.txt

     The framework includes a high-fidelity, autonomous testbench (`tb_spi_master.v`) that completely removes the need for manual waveform analysis.

 ## Simulation & Execution Logs
-	When executed in an IEEE-compliant simulator (such as AMD Vivado XSim, ModelSim, or Icarus Verilog), the environment sweeps through multi-byte transactions (`8'hA5` and `8'hF0`) and outputs the following autonomous validation report to the console
+	When executed in an IEEE-compliant simulator (such as AMD Vivado XSim, ModelSim, or Icarus Verilog), the environment sweeps through multi-byte transactions (`8'hA5` and `8'hF0`)(can be edited) and outputs the following autonomous validation report to the console

 [SIM INFO] Starting Automated Verification Engine...
 [PASSED] Test 1: Master successfully received 8'h3C from Slave.